kdw2060/bose-soundtouch-alt-interface/README.md

 **Make it work on any webserver**

 At the moment the app only works when running it locally on your pc.
 I want to install it on a permanently running webserver though so I can access it form my phone.
-My personal options for running the node server are either my QNAP NAS or a Raspberry Pi running Hass.io --> I could really use some help with this part.
-The `config.json` is an early attempt at turning it into a Hass.io addon, but I'm still figuring that stuff out.
+I want to make a Hass.io addon out of it because I already have a Raspberry Pi running Hass.io --> I could really use some help with this part.
+The project includes `Dockerfile`, `config.json` and `run.sh` files to this end, but I'm still figuring that stuff out and couldn't get it working so far.

 **Polish**
 - add error handling where missing